spamegg1/abstract-thinking/README.md

 [Link to Intuition section](intuit.md)

+- Our brains
+  - take subconscious shortcuts,
+  - pick up on implicit things, and
-- Our brains take subconscious shortcuts and make invisible connections.
+  - make invisible connections.

+- Connection to wishful thinking (see problem solving).

 ## Problem solving